-Joseph Lento founded his firm, Lento Law Firm on the values of customer service, dedication and perseverance he felt were missing from the Philadelphia justice system.
-He is dedicated to getting the best possible result in each case, and he works to ensure the rights of his clients are represented.
+The Lento Law Firm was founded on the values of customer service, dedication and perseverance that many felt were missing from the Philadelphia justice system.
+They are dedicated to getting the best possible result in each case, and work to ensure the rights of their clients are represented.

-If you are facing endangering the welfare of children charges in Pennsylvania, Joseph Lento will use all of his skills and experience to build a customized defense and fight to increase your chances at a dismissal or other favorable outcome.
-For your free consultation on what Lento Law Firm can do for you, call (215) 535-5353 today.
+If you are facing endangering the welfare of children charges in Pennsylvania, the Lento Law Firm Team will use all of their skills and experience to build a customized defense and fight to increase your chances at a dismissal or other favorable outcome.
+For a consultation on what Lento Law Firm can do for you, call (215) 535-5353 today.